 - Flavor and brand of electrolyte replenisher fluid available on the course will be announced shortly.

-- CLIF supplies and flavors will vary.
+- GU supplies and flavors will vary.
 If you are dependent on nutrition supplements like these, be sure to carry your own in case you miss the hand outs or the supplies run out.